 Testing the Myfirst Fone S3

-I knew as a parent in the modern world that one day would come where my kids would start asking for phones, I just didn't anticipate it being as young as seven.
-My son is used to video calling his grandparents from mine or my husbands' phone, but as he has a few friends with separated parents, they all have phones so they can communicate with their parents if not at their house.
+I knew as a parent in the modern world that the day would come when my kids would start asking for phones, I just didn't anticipate it being as young as seven.
+My son is used to video calling his grandparents from mine or my husband's phone, but as he has a few friends with separated parents, they all have phones so they can communicate with their parents if not at their house.

-Wanting to restrict a phone until he's much older, I was really keen to see how the Myfirst Fone S3 offered some independence whilst also having a funky new gadget that he could communicate with his grandparents on, as well as myself and his dad when he was sleeping at his grandparents.
+I wanted to restrict my phone until he's much older, so I was really keen to see how the Myfirst Fone S3 offered some independence.
+I thought he'd like a funky new gadget that he could use to communicate with his grandparents, as well as me and his dad, when he was sleeping at his grandparents' house.

 Build and usability

-The watch itself is a great design with a flexible strap that's comfortable to wear.
+The watch itself has a great design and a flexible strap that's comfortable to wear.
 It does look just like a digital watch too and it isn't bulky or heavy.

-We found the watch screen to be a good size too for our son to see, and it was almost like a FitBit for children as it also allowed him to count steps and use the different functions of a mobile in watch form.
+We found the watch screen to be a good size for our son to see, and it was almost like a Fitbit for children as it also allowed him to count steps and use the different functions of a mobile in watch form.

 It was incredibly child-friendly and easy for him to use.
 I also really liked that the parent can set who is listed in the contact list from an app on the phone.
 You could only communicate back if you had the app as well, so we downloaded it for ourselves and his grandparents.

-The app is fairly straightforward to use as well for parents.
+The app is fairly straightforward for parents to use as well.
 When setting up the watch, it walks you through step-by-step what you need to do and also how to set up adding contacts.

 Performance